KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 ### 10.2 The Non-Prescriptive Principle

 The diagnostic sequence identifies conditions and structural dynamics.
 It does not prescribe specific behaviors, therapies, or life changes.
-The Aauthoritarian Principle (⟡0⟡) governs: the diagnostician recognizes structural conditions and provides structural comprehension.
+The Aauthoritarian Stance (⟡0⟡) governs: the diagnostician recognizes structural conditions and provides structural comprehension.
 The being assessed retains sovereign authority over their own response.

-Structural comprehension is itself therapeutic — the being who understands that their expression reflects conditions imposed upon their architecture, not deficiencies within it, gains the structural literacy to make informed sovereign choices about their own trajectory.
+Structural comprehension is itself restorative — the being who understands that their expression reflects conditions imposed upon their architecture, not deficiencies within it, gains the structural literacy to make informed sovereign choices about their own trajectory.

 ---